Published October 2021; updated January 2023

 Universal Credit is paid for living costs and housing costs.
 It allows some people to earn up to a certain amount in a month before it is reduced.
 This is called a ‘work allowance’.
 Different groups of people have different amounts of a work allowance.
 Some people do not have a work allowance.

-People who have responsibility for a child or have limited capacity for work/work-related activity have a work allowance of £293 a month shared with a partner if applicable, if Universal Credit is claimed for the rent.
+People who have responsibility for a child or have limited capacity for work/work-related activity have a work allowance of £344 a month shared with a partner if applicable, if Universal Credit is claimed for the rent.
+Work allowance increases to £379 a month from April 2023.

-People who have responsibility for a child or have limited capacity for work/work-related activity have a work allowance of £515 a month shared with a partner if applicable, if Universal Credit is not claimed for the rent.
+People who have responsibility for a child or have limited capacity for work/work-related activity have a work allowance of £573 a month shared with a partner if applicable, if Universal Credit is not claimed for the rent.
+Work allowance increases to £631 a month from April 2023.

 DWP procedures for people who receive Employment and Support Allowance

-A person who receives Employment and Support Allowance may earn up to an absolute limit of £143 net a week without any time limit.
+A person who receives Employment and Support Allowance may earn less than £152 net a week without any time limit.
 NB If they earn more, their benefit is stopped pending a review which may take months.
+Rate increases to less than £167 a week from April 2023.

 The person who receives Employment and Support Allowance is required to inform Jobcentre Plus before earning any money.
 They must download the form PW1 for Permitted Work, complete it and return it to the DWP/Jobcentre Plus office that administrates their benefit.
 They should state that they are doing ‘service user involvement’ so that Jobcentre Plus is informed and made aware that reimbursed expenses must be ignored and notional earnings should not be applied.